 (1) Cancellation policy

-If you wish to withdraw from the contract, you can inform us of your decision to withdraw from this contract by means of a clear statement (e.g. a letter sent by post, fax or e-mail).
-You can formulate the revocation yourself or use the sample revocation form, although this is not mandatory.
+If you wish to cancel the contract, you can inform us of your decision to cancel this contract by means of a clear declaration (e.g. a letter sent by post, fax or e-mail).
+You can formulate the cancellation yourself or use the sample cancellation form, although this is not mandatory.

 An; N. Aliment Central sàrl